Cardiff University | Prifysgol Caerdydd ORCA

 Abstract

 Erving Goffman’s scholarship has been subject to intense critique in disability studies.
-Goffman’s account of ‘stigma’, in particular, is viewed as being antithetical to its driving principles, namely, to: depart from deficit configurations of disability; to define disability as embedded in rigid and oppressive social structures, and; to recognise more positive accounts of disability.
-In this article, I sketch out the value of Goffman’s work for understanding the social worlds of disabled people.
-Drawing on ethnographic fieldwork at a community café run by learning-disabled adults and non-disabled adults, I use Goffman’s (1956, 1967) neglected concepts of ‘deference’ and ‘demeanour’ to explore how learning-disabled adults are afforded respect, or not, in this space.
-I sketch out how mundane encounters – taking orders, making drinks, serving customers – are carefully accomplished in ways that accord deference to café team members.
-Deference rituals help to assert the humanity, contribution, and value of learning-disabled adults.
-Equally, I capture how customers, on occasion, do not act with deference, nor display ‘good’ demeanour.
-In such moments, their conduct – whereby team members are ignored, disregarded, or framed as charitable subjects – animates deficit scripts of disability.
-To conclude, I argue that Goffman’s insights provide the machinery for showing how learning-disabled adults’ interactions with (non-disabled) others must be central to an analysis of their lives.
+Goffman’s account of ‘stigma’, in particular, is viewed as being antithetical to its driving principles, namely: to depart from deficit configurations of disability; to define disability as embedded in rigid and oppressive social structures; and to recognise more positive accounts of disability.
+In this article, I discuss the value of Goffman’s work for understanding the social worlds of disabled people.
+Drawing on ethnographic fieldwork at a community café run by learning-disabled adults and non-disabled adults, I use Goffman’s neglected concepts of ‘deference’ and ‘demeanour’ to explore how learning-disabled adults are afforded respect, or not, in this space.
+I sketch out how mundane encounters – taking orders, making drinks, serving customers – are carefully accomplished in ways that accord deference to café team members and reassert their humanity and value.
+At the same time, I capture how customers, on occasion, do not act with deference, nor display ‘good’ demeanour.
+In such moments, their conduct – whereby team members are ignored, disregarded or framed as charitable subjects – animates deficit scripts of disability.
+To conclude, I argue that Goffman’s insights provide the machinery for demonstrating how learning-disabled adults’ interactions with (non-disabled) others must be central to an analysis of their lives.

 Item Type: Article